nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 #### Finding all tasks containing any keyword in their name or deadline: `find / f`
-Finds persons whose names contain any of the given keywords.<br>
+Finds tasks whose names contain any of the given keywords.<br>
 Format: `find KEYWORD [MORE_KEYWORDS] [d/DEADLINE] [p/PRIORITY] [t/TAGNAME]`

 > * The search is case insensitive. e.g `milk` will match `Milk`